ShrimpingIt/website_text/src/content/project/shrimp/program.md

 # 1) Download Our Sketches

 Visit the [@ShrimpingIt projects repository](https://github.com/ShrimpingIt/projects) to find a folder containing the programs and libraries for all our @ShrimpingIt projects, intended for the [Arduino IDE](http://www.arduino.cc/en/Main/Software)  version 1.6.3 or above.
-If you have never used *git* simply click on the Zip button to download a snapshot of the git repository and double-click on it to unzip the archive to a location of your choice.
+If you have never used *git* you can simply click on the 'Download Zip' button to download a snapshot of the git repository and double-click on it to open the zip.
+When you see the contents of the zip appear, ***drag the folder called project_master to a memorable location*** in your computer, such as the Desktop.

 # 2) Install USB module drivers